buscandoaverroes/vaccine-efficacies/app/vaccines-app/about.md

 ## Inspiration

-Our professor's strategy proved quite fortuitous.
-It was all a game of mental Jiu-Jitsu.
-Read 20 pages of theoretical math, code it, stay up all night, and then, we show up to class:
+Our professor's strategy of mental Jiu-Jitsu proved quite fortuitous:.
+Read 20 pages of theoretical math, code it, stay up all night, and then:

 "Tell me the units".

-"HUuUuUh?"
-None of us ever remembered the single most important word in the whole paper.
+"HUuUuUh?" we forgot the single most important word in the whole paper.
 His point was simple: we, as future storytellers of data and empirics, will invariably tell our story to people -- and no matter how conceptual or math-y our methodology gets, we need a firm grasp on what our final results mean in practicality.
 Always know what the units mean.

 Fast forward to December 2020, and numbers start popping up on the news: 95, 94, then later, 66.
 People start noticing differences, and of course we want the best quality medicine available, and of course discussions ensue of vaccine equity, as they should.

 But I noticed that one very essential line was missing: the unit.
-The reported figures are not the "final figures" or the chances of protection as is reasonable to assume -- these figures are the "hazard ratios" and I figured that getting it right was

 ## Data Sources